WeClimb-it/weclimb.it/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+---

+# Contributing to WeClimb.it

+We welcome contributions to our [open source projects on Github](https://github.com/WeClimb-it/weclimb.it).
+When contributing, please follow the [Community Code of Conduct](../CODE_OF_CONDUCT.md).

+## Issues

+Feel free to submit issues and enhancement requests using the "Issues" section.

+## Contributing

+Please refer to each project's style and contribution guidelines for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+1.  **Fork** the repo on GitHub
+2.  **Clone** the project to your own machine
+3.  **Commit** changes to your own branch
+4.  **Push** your work back up to your fork
+5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!